readthedocs/blog/behind-the-docs-1.rst

 During the first half of 2021 several team members of Read the Docs have talked about the company in podcasts and online events.
-If you want to learn more about our company and the work we do directly from the people that are a core part of it, and hear our thoughts on other topics like open source sustainability and developer advocacy,
+If you want to learn more about our company directly from the people that are a core part of it, and hear our thoughts on other topics like open source sustainability and developer advocacy,